awesome-inc/FontAwesome.Sharp/README.md

 Include this in your `.csproj` and you should be good to go!

 ### All icons seem to be rendered with Regular style.
-How to render solid icons
+How to render solid or brand icons

 In fontawesome, **regular** and **solid** icons use different font/ttf-files.
 Since **regular/solid** have overlapping icons and **regular** is the first font in the list the glyphs in the regular-font will be preferred.